anon3173/KUnit/README.md

 # User Study Task Description
-The detail description of the task for each stage (data preparation and model design) provided to the participants during the user study is in the directory [UserStudy_Tasks](UserStudy_Tasks).
+The detailed description of the task for each stage (data preparation and model design) provided to the participants during the user study is in the directory [UserStudy_Tasks](UserStudy_Tasks).

 # Participants Response
 The qualitative response highlighting the advantages and disadvantages obtained from 36 participants in a post-study survey is provided in [Participants_Response.pdf](Participants_Response.pdf).